akauppi/GroundLevel-firebase-es/README.md

 This means:

-- Firestore (planned); creating an actual collaborative app behind the authentication
+- Cloud Firestore; creating an actual collaborative app behind the authentication
+  - invitations
 - Performance monitoring
 - Logging
 - A/B testing